Who Needs to Have Their Car Appraised?

 In a “Stated Value” policy, there is often a difference in opinion between insurer and insured as to the fair market value of a special automobile.
 A certified appraisal in this case would be a crucial factor in your favor.
 Without an appraisal on record, it is almost certain that you will not be satisfied with the amount offered by your insurance company, and this will require that you enter into arbitration, which is expensive, or worse yet, into a legal action.

 Aside from these worst-case scenarios, which hopefully you will never experience, appraisals are also extremely useful when you are buying or selling a collector car, settling an estate or divorce agreement, or donating a vehicle to charity (in certain cases, the IRS requires an appraisal).

 * Some “mainline” insurance companies are now writing “Agreed Upon Value” policies.

 Can Appraisals Be Done By Mail?

 Some appraisers do offer this service as an alternative to an on-site inspection.
-Quite frankly, this type of appraisal cannot stand legal scrutiny and is often defeated in arbitration and/or legal hearings.
-I personally will not supply an appraisal by mail, but I so offer an economical Market Analysis for potential Buyers or Sellers.
+Quite frankly, this type of appraisal may not stand legal scrutiny and can be defeated in arbitration and/or legal hearings.
+I personally will not supply an appraisal by mail, but I do offer an economical Market Analysis for potential Buyers or Sellers who don’t need a legal document.
 (See Appraisals and Services).

 Why Can’t I Just Go To a Local Car Dealer or Car Club For An Appraisal?